MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-connector-installation-problem.md

 If a connector is not connected to the service for several months, its certificates may be outdated.
 The failure of the certificate renewal leads to an expired certificate.
 This makes the connector service to stop working.
 The event 1000 is recorded in the admin log of the connector:

-"Connector re-registration failed: The Connector trust certificate expired.
-Run the PowerShell cmdlet Register-AppProxyConnector on the computer on which the Connector is running to re-register your Connector."
+`Connector re-registration failed: The Connector trust certificate expired.
+Run the PowerShell cmdlet Register-AppProxyConnector on the computer on which the Connector is running to re-register your Connector.`

 In this case, uninstall and reinstall the connector to trigger registration or you can run the following PowerShell commands: